Dr. Smitha Karunakaran

 Biosketch

-Smitha completed her PhD at the National Brain Research Centre (Gurgaon, India), where her research focused on the molecular mechanisms underlying selective neuronal vulnerability in Parkinson’s Disease.
-From 2010 to 2015, she was a postdoctoral fellow at the Friedrich Miescher Institute for Biomedical Research (Basel, Switzerland), where her work primarily centered on the neural circuit mechanisms involved in long-term memory consolidation.
+Smitha completed her Ph.D. at the National Brain Research Centre, Gurgaon, India, where she studied molecular mechanisms underlying selective neuronal vulnerability in Parkinson’s disease.
+From 2010 to 2015, she was a postdoctoral fellow at the Friedrich Miescher Institute for Biomedical Research, Basel, Switzerland, where her work focused on neural circuit mechanisms involved in long-term memory consolidation.
 In September 2017, she joined the Centre for Brain Research at the Indian Institute of Science as a faculty member.

 The precise architectural arrangement of neurons, which supports accurate neuronal wiring, is crucial for the proper function of neuronal circuits.
 Our research focuses on understanding the organization and function of the LC in a sex-specific manner, and how this changes during the early stages of AD.
 Specifically, we aim to investigate how the LC circuit involved in hippocampus-dependent learning is organized and functions in the early phases of AD.